 How do Cold Caps work?

 The technical answer is vasoconstriction.
-This means when wearing our specially designed cap that is cooled to a very low temperature (approximately -30 degrees C), the blood vessels to the scalp area become constricted and damage the hair follicles may be minimal.
+This means when wearing our specially designed cap that is cooled to a very low temperature, (approximately negative 30 degrees C), the blood vessels to the scalp area become constricted and damage the hair follicles may be minimal.
 The cold temperature may also cause the follicles to almost hibernate and less damage may occur.

 Is wearing the cap painful?